AhmedBaid/groupie-tracker-filters/README.md

-# Groupie Tracker
+# Groupie Tracker filters

-Groupie Tracker is a Go-based web application that interacts with a RESTful API to fetch and display data about musical artists, their concert locations, dates, and relationships.
+Groupie Tracker filter is a Go-based web application that interacts with a RESTful API to fetch and display data about musical artists, their concert locations, dates, and relationships.
 This project aims to provide an intuitive and structured way to visualize this information.

 ## 📌 Project Overview